Barrick uncovers gold discovery hole in Northern Nevada

 Bristow added that the company is on track to achieve its targets for 2019.

-“Production is trending towards the top end of the 5.1 to 5.6-million-ounce guidance range while costs are likely to be at the lower end of the cost forecasts,” he said in the statement.
-“The market is starting to recognize and reward this performance, and it’s worth noting that the Barrick share price has increased by 90% since the Randgold deal announcement a year ago, outstripping the GDX index and the spot gold price by a wide margin.”
+“Production is trending towards the top end of the 5.1 to 5.6 million-ounce guidance range while costs are likely to be at the lower end of the cost forecasts,” he said in the statement.
+“The market is starting to recognize and reward this performance, and it’s worth noting that the Barrick share price has increased by 90 percent since the Randgold deal announcement a year ago, outstripping the GDX index and the spot gold price by a wide margin.”

 “Our aim is to make the Barrick brand synonymous with value creation.
 That value will be generated by its existing Top Tier operational base of long-life mines, located within world-class geological provinces and run by management teams that can unlock and bring to account opportunities where others have failed,” he said.